pingcap/docs-cn/dev/tidb-in-kubernetes/tidb-operator-overview.md

 ![TiDB Operator Overview](/media/tidb-operator-overview.png)

-TiDB Operator consists of the following components:

-* `TidbCluster` is a custom resource defined using CRD (`CustomResourceDefinition`) to describe the desired state of the TiDB cluster;
+`TidbCluster` is a custom resource defined by CRD (`CustomResourceDefinition`) and is used to describe the desired state of the TiDB cluster.
+The following components are responsible for the orchestration and scheduling logic in a TiDB cluster:

 * `tidb-controller-manager` is a set of custom controllers in Kubernetes.
 These controllers constantly compare the desired state recorded in the `TidbCluster` object with the actual state of the TiDB cluster.
 They adjust the resources in Kubernetes to drive the TiDB cluster to meet the desired state;
 * `tidb-scheduler` is a Kubernetes scheduler extension that injects the TiDB specific scheduling policies to the Kubernetes scheduler;

-* `tkctl` is the command-line interface for TiDB clusters in Kubernetes.
+In addition, TiDB Operator also provides `tkctl`, the command-line interface for TiDB clusters in Kubernetes.
 It is used for cluster operations and troubleshooting cluster issues.

 ![TiDB Operator Control Flow](/media/tidb-operator-control-flow.png)